 Before the release of each survey, the EAC will review the Policy Survey and EAVS questions to ensure they reflect current election practices.
 The EAC may consider eliminating questions that are no longer relevant, revising questions to better reflect current election practices, or adding new questions.
-In making changes to the survey questions, the EAC will be mindful of the response burden for State and local election officials and will prioritize questions that can successfully be answered across all States.
+In making changes to the survey questions, the EAC will be mindful of the response burden for state and local election officials and will prioritize questions that can successfully be answered across all states.

 In addition, the EAC is statutorily required to submit both sets of survey questions to the Office of Management and Budget (OMB) for review before the survey questions are finalized.
 This process takes approximately six months to complete.
-During the review process, the EAC will publish the draft survey questions and estimated paperwork burden for the proposed information collection in the Federal Register.
+During the review process, the EAC will publish the draft survey questions and estimated paperwork burden for the proposed information collection in the Federal Register and will solicit public comments on the proposed information collection.
 Election officials and the public are encouraged to comment on the survey questions and paperwork burden of the proposed data collection; the EAC carefully reviews all public comments received through this process.
-Once EAC has acquired approval for the data collection through OMB, it will release the final versions of the survey questions on the project website and on its agency website.
+Once the EAC has acquired approval for the data collection through OMB, it will release the final versions of the survey questions on the project website and on its agency website.